benhoskings/babushka.me/pith/running-babushka.html.markdown

     $ babushka console

+To properly recreate the runtime environment, mix in the babushka DSL:

+    >> include Babushka::DSL

+Here are some brief examples for using the console.
+To meet a dep:

+    >> Dep('rubygems').meet

+To check if a dep is met (i.e. what `--dry-run` does):

+    >> Dep('homebrew').met?

+To run shell commands using babushka:

+    >> include Babushka::ShellHelpers
+    >> shell './configure', '--prefix=/usr/local', log: true

+To run basic git operations:

+    >> repo = Babushka::GitRepo.new('/some/path')
+    >> repo.branches.include?('topic')

 ## Using babushka as a library

-All that does is start an irb session, requiring 'lib/babushka'.
-Everything will work as expected if you require 'lib/babushka' in a program of your own and then use babushka programatically.
+All the babushka console does is start an irb session, requiring 'lib/babushka'.
+Hence, everything will work as expected if you require 'lib/babushka' in a program of your own and then use babushka programatically.

 The top-level methods like `dep` and `meta` won't be included by default; you can `include Babushka::DSL` to add them to whatever scope you like.